ambuj15/Bdd_with_Cucumber/SDLC_And_Methodologies.md

 **Question 6)** Why the term train is used in Safe?
 Why not car, plain or scooter?
 **Answer** My version : Bcz there is a pre-defined track on which a train with multiple boggies run.
 Similarly a release train runs on pre-defined set of tasks and backlogs distributed among multiple boggies/teams.

+**Question 7)** What is Inspect and adapt in PI?
+**Answer**
+* The PI is done when its timebox expires.
+Each PI concludes with a final system demo called a PI System Demo.
+This is a newsworthy event that illustrates all the features that have been accomplished during the PI.
+This is done as part of the I&A event, which is a regular time to reflect, apply problem-solving techniques, and take on improvement actions needed to increase the velocity, quality, and reliability of the next PI.
+* The result of the I&A event is a set of improvement features or Stories that can be added to the backlog for the upcoming PI planning.
+In this way, every ART improves every PI.

+** Question 8)** What are committed and uncommitted objectives?
+**Answer:** The objectives which team will definitely cover in the PI are committed and the uncommitted one's are the one's which team keeps secondary objectives in case there are some impediments on committed one's.

+**Question 9)** What is the difference between a feature and an objective?
+**Answer:** An objective is given to a team but a feature can be shared between two or more teams and that feature will be part of objectives of both the teams separately.

+**Question 10)** What is the difference between a spike and an enabler story?
+When do we create each?

+**Question 11)** How you estimate your stories?
+What are the metrices you follow?

+**Question 12)** Is it wise to estimate the story on the basis of hours rather than complexity of the functionality?
+**Answer: ** I my opinion it is not wise to estimate the story on hourly basis because a particular story can be completed by different individuals in different amount of time based upon their technical skills, speed and experience about the functionality.
+Hence i would recommend that estimation should happen on the basis of complexity and the amount of work taht needs to be done in a particular story.

+**Question 13)** What is meant by Epic and how it is differnt from Features and stories?
+Who creates the EPIC?
+**Answer:**